 Some of the things you’ll take away from this class:

 A lawyer by day, Marin McGinnis feeds the more creative part of her soul by writing romance and mystery.
-She's spent almost half her life in a tree-lined, unabashedly liberal suburb of Cleveland, Ohio.
-She's been married to the same guy for 25 years, and has one teenage son and three standard poodles.
+She's spent more than half her life in a tree-lined, unabashedly liberal suburb of Cleveland, Ohio.
+She lives with her husband and two standard poodles.

-Marin has dabbled in writing ever since she was in her 20s, but she didn’t finish anything until she hit her 40s.
+Marin has dabbled in writing since she was in her 20s, but she didn’t finish anything until she hit her 40s.
 While her very first completed manuscript will forever languish under the bed, Marin subsequently published four Victorian-era romances.
-She is currently at work on a new historical romance series, a historical mystery series set in the English Lake District, a contemporary cozy mystery series, and a screenplay (because why write one thing when you can write four at once?).
-In a never-ending quest to ditch the day job, Marin also works as a freelance copy editor and lectures on various writing topics.
+She is currently working on a stand-alone historical romance, a historical mystery series set in the English Lake District, and a contemporary cozy mystery series (because why write one thing when you can write three at once?).

-When she’s not writing, editing, or lawyering, she’s cooking for family and friends, learning how to (and how not to) bake bread, and spending far too much time watching superhero movies.
+When she’s not writing, editing, teaching, networking, or lawyering, she’s cooking for family and friends, learning how (and how not) to bake bread, and spending far too much time watching superhero movies.

 Social media links: